 Types of Database Testing

-Now that we’ve covered two of the core principles of database testing, we can move on to some different types of testing.
-It’s likely you’ve heard of some of these approaches before.
+Now that we’ve covered two of the core principles of database testing, we can move on to different testing types.
+You’ve likely heard of some of these approaches before.
 Remember, I did say that if you understood QA testing than you’d get the hang of database testing, no problem.
 Here I’ll explain how each of these concepts apply to database testing.

 There are three types of database testing: